pkese/csproj-convert/README.md

 I may not respond very promptly to Bug reports, but I will pull in patch requests from time to time.
 So just fork the code and commit your patches in to your own repo.

+Please star this project if you like it so I can get some feedback wheather it is of any use.